mikarinneoracle/weblogic-atp-terraform-demo/README.md

 Using Terraforem the script will create a "weblogic-VCN" and then attach "weblogic-ATP" ATP instance into it using the VCN private subnet.
 <br>
-Then it will create a compute VM instance for WebLogic to the same VCN from Marketplace image using the VCN public subnet.
+Then it will create a compute VM instance for WebLogic to the same VCN from Marketplace UCM image using the VCN public subnet.
 <br>
 Finally it will do a maven build from source <code>app</code> then and install the built WebLogic sample <code>app.war</code> on the VM using <code>VM instance-agent</code>.